 'Hurry and do what?'
 Dylis signed, but Doe was already off, there one moment and in the next over by the soldiers.
 Dylis held her breath as one of the officers took aim with his gun.

 Their allies in the air were still throwing all they had at the masked demon, taking turns to attack.
 They were, however, slowing down, much like she'd seen Horse do the night before.
-Peacock and Buffalo had lost height as well, their heads at level with the others' waists.
-It would have looked comical, if Dylis wasn't waiting for the masked demon to kick them to death; which in and of itself was a both hilarious and terrifying prospect.
+Peacock and Buffalo had lost height as well, their heads at level with their opponents waists.
+It would have looked comical if Dylis wasn't waiting for the masked demon to kick them to death; which in and of itself was a both hilarious and terrifying prospect.

 Dylis had never had an out-of-body experience, but if she ever did she pictured it'd be something like this; her on the sidelines, watching a battle she couldn't reach or help with.